ScreenshotsCloud/screenshotscloud-python/README.rst

 ----------------------------

-Get high quality screenshots using a real browser in seconds using our reliable CDN backed API service
+Get high quality screenshots using a real browser in seconds using our reliable CDN backed API service.

+Get an API Key to start using this fast screenshot API service at https://screenshots.cloud

 Requirements
 ------------